pts/movemetafs/README.txt

    messages printed by `mmfs_fuse.pl'.
 Use `1' to get all the debug messages, use `0' to suppress most (and make operation a little faster).
--- mount.point (mandatory, no default): folder writable by you to which the meta filesystem is mounted, i.e. `meta/root' will be `<dir>/root' if `mount.point=<dir>'.
+-- mount.point (mandatory, default is "$ENV{HOME}/mmfs"):
+   folder writable by you to which the meta filesystem is mounted, i.e. `meta/root' will be `<dir>/root' if `mount.point=<dir>'.
 You may have to create this folder manually before starting `mmfs_fuse.pl'.
 Because of how FUSE works, other users on the system (`root' included) won't be able to see into this folder once the meta filesystem is mounted.
--- root.prefix (mandatory, empty): the carrier filesystem folder, this will be visible as `meta/root'.
+-- root.prefix (default: '/'): the carrier filesystem folder, this will be visible as `meta/root'.
 Can be absolute or relative (to the current folder of the `mmfs_fuse.pl' program invocation).